Hardest-hit areas left behind as power returns to Manhattan

 In many outlying areas of the city, thousands of people are going to have to wait up to nine days, and in some cases even longer, for electricity to be restored to their homes.
 Some have lost their houses altogether to floods or fire and others are dealing with heavy water damage.
 The lines at the few gas stations that have fuel to sell stretch around the block and security is an increasing concern.

-In some neighbourhoods the destruction is huge.
-The community of Broad Channel, Queens, a narrow island-like neighbourhood in Jamaica Bay, has been hit particularly hard.
+In some neighborhoods the destruction is huge.
+The community of Broad Channel, Queens, a narrow island-like neighborhood in Jamaica Bay, has been hit particularly hard.

 One house has been knocked completely off its foundations, the insides of many others have been gutted and are uninhabitable.
 Much of the damage was caused by a powerful surge of water that brought floods of more than five feet.

-Throughout the neighbourhood, residents, city workers and volunteers on Friday hacked at soggy drywall, hauled piles of broken furniture and waterlogged belongings out of the houses, and cleared debris from the streets.
-The main thoroughfare, Cross Bay Boulevard, was jammed with tow trucks, bulldozers and other vehicles moving trash from the neighbourhood or bound for nearby Rockaway Beach, another area where many homes have been destroyed.
+Throughout the neighborhood, residents, city workers and volunteers on Friday hacked at soggy drywall, hauled piles of broken furniture and waterlogged belongings out of the houses, and cleared debris from the streets.
+The main thoroughfare, Cross Bay Boulevard, was jammed with tow trucks, bulldozers and other vehicles moving trash from the neighborhood or bound for nearby Rockaway Beach, another area where many homes have been destroyed.

 But while the images were as grim as any being broadcast widely from places like the Jersey Shore, some people complained that they were getting very little attention from the authorities or the media.